jjhuang4/fraud-detection/README.md

 - Feature names / descriptions are obfuscated for confidentiality
 - Extreme class imbalance

+Dataset needs to be downloaded locally before use.

 ## Running

 To run the dashboard, type "streamlit run server.py" within the command terminal.